alexkart/typed-registry/README.md

 $name = $env->getString('APP_NAME');      // "Laravel" → "Laravel"
 ```

 > **Note:** This adapter performs type coercion, which differs from typed-registry's strict validation philosophy.
 Use it when you trust your environment variable format.
-Alternatively, the **`alexkart/typed-registry-laravel`** package (coming soon) provides this and other Laravel-specific integrations out of the box.
+Alternatively, the **[`alexkart/typed-registry-laravel`](https://github.com/alexkart/typed-registry-laravel)** package provides this and other Laravel-specific integrations out of the box, including `TypedEnv` and `TypedConfig` facades.

 ### Example 4: Testing with ArrayProvider